saptarshibasu/azure-study/README.md

   * Egress: Up to 2 MB per second or 4096 events per second
 * Beyond the capacity of the purchased throughput units, ingress is throttled and a ServerBusyException is returned.
 Egress does not produce throttling exceptions, but is still limited to the capacity of the purchased throughput units
 * Up to 20 throughput units can be purchased for an Event Hubs namespace and are shared across all event hubs in that namespace
-* Event Hubs can automatically scale up throughput units when the throughput limit is reahed if the `Auto-Inflate` feature is used
+* Event Hubs can automatically scale up throughput units when the throughput limit is reached if the `Auto-Inflate` feature is used
 * With Event Hub, it is possible to write with any of the three supported protocols and read with any another
 * Unlike Kafka, Log compaction is not supported by Event Hub (Cosmos DB should be used for such requirements)
 * Event Hubs `Capture` enables specifying an Azure Blob storage account and container, or an Azure Data Lake Storage account, which are used to store the captured data beyond the Event Hub retention period